Diavatly54/GeoMachine_project/README.md

 In this project, I aim to train the model for PSV operator to get the seismic wavefield.
 I utilized the OCFNO (One-connection FNO)

 ![OCFNO1](workflow.jpeg)
 *Figure 1: The structure comparison between original FNO and One-connection FNO.
-C is convolution; Uₗ and U_l+1 are the input and the output*
+C is convolution; Uₗ and U_l+1 are the input and the output of the lth Fourier layer, respectively; B - bach-normalization operation; $F_c$ *

 ---